jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (e) any other prescribed matters.

 ### 9 Issue of licence: individual applicant
-(1) The Licensing Authority must issue a licence to an applicant who is an individual if— (a) the applicant holds, or is eligible to hold, a certificate (see section 28(1)); and (b) the application complies with the requirements of section 8(2).
+(1) A Licensing Authority must issue a licence to an applicant who is an individual if— (a) the applicant holds, or is eligible to hold, a certificate (see section 28(1)); and (b) the application complies with the requirements of section 8(2).
 (2) If an applicant does not hold a certificate, sections 24 to 27 apply as if the applicant were an applicant for a certificate.
 (3) A licence issued to an individual must contain a photograph of the licence holder.

 ### 10 Issue of licence: company applicant
-(1) The Licensing Authority must issue a licence to an applicant that is a company if— (a) the company is not disqualified under subsection (3) from holding a licence; and (b) either—
+(1) A Licensing Authority must issue a licence to an applicant that is a company if— (a) the company is not disqualified under subsection (3) from holding a licence; and (b) either—
     (i) every person concerned in the management of the company is eligible to hold a certificate in his or her own right (see section 28(1)); or